oh2gxn/cosmac-hacks/README.md

 There was no mention about a software licence, but I suppose sharing these simple examples falls into the category of "fair use".
 Besides, the comments and potential bugs are mine :)

+My hack for testing RAM:
+- `memtest`: The amount of RAM can be doubled by installing another 32k RAM chip and using the 16th address bit (and its inverse) for the chip output enable pins.
+However, the bit-inverting FET in Rev. G might not work reliably with all RAM chips, so there is a need for a test program.

 ## TODO: more programs...
 At least the following are planned:
-- `memtest`: The amount of RAM can be doubled by installing another 32k RAM chip and using the 16th address bit (and its inverse) for the chip output enable pins.
-However, the bit-inverting FET in Rev. G might not work reliably with all RAM chips, so there is a need for a test program.
 - `bytebeat`: This would require an 8-bit 8kHz "sound card" =)
+- some recent revision of ETOPS?
+- some equivalent of PAL Pixie (more HW)?

 -Janne, OH2GXN